informatics-lab/blog/get-involved/index.md

 If you want to work with us, there are several ways you can go about it:

 1. Feel free to just start contributing to our code on [GitHub]({{site.github-url}}).
 1. Come and visit us at the Met Office!
-We always looking for other interesting people or organisations to work with.
+We are always looking for other interesting people or organisations to work with.
 1. If you already work for the Met Office, talk to us about becoming a *Lab Associate*.

 ###Getting set-up